Change of name after marriage or divorce

 If you kept your surnames when you got married, you can decide on a joint surname (married name) at a later date without being bound by a time limit.
 This declaration cannot be revoked during the marriage.

-If a child is born to parents with a married name, it automatically receives this name as its surname.
+If a child is born to parents with a married name, it automatically receives this name as a surname.
 The same applies to children under the age of 5 if their parents choose a married name.
-Older children will only receive their parents' married name if they choose to use it.
+Older children only receive their parents' married name if they choose to use it.

 The name declaration must be officially notarised.
 You can contact a registry office or a notary for this.
 If you live abroad, please contact your local consular mission.
+If you would like to make the declaration at one of Munich's registry offices, please use the contact form.
+The registry office will check your request and arrange an appointment for the notarisation of your name declaration.

 Legal basis

-§ SECTION 1355 BGB
+§ 1355 BGB

 Art.
-10 para.
-2 EGBGB
+10 EGBGB

-§ Section 41 PStG
+§ Section 21 LPartG

 Related services